Even though it's rarely even mentioned in a broker's rate confirmation, the fuel surcharge has a big impact on truckload freight rates.

 Fuel efficiency is key.
 If your truck gets between 6 and 7 miles to the gallon, instead of 5 to 6, the surcharge could cover all of your fuel costs, including that $1.25 baseline price.

 Timing is important.
 If the price of fuel is rising quickly, the carrier is at a disadvantage.
 You're getting a surcharge based on today's fuel price, but you don't get paid until 30 days from now.
 By then, it costs more to refill your tank.
 That's one reason why a lot of small trucking companies have such a hard time when fuel prices shoot up.
-Factoring and quick pay programs tend to be popular when fuel is expensive.
+Factoring for trucking and quick pay programs tend to be popular when fuel is expensive.
 Fuel cards can also help carriers to manage rising costs.